 CatCon is the biggest cat-centric, pop culture event in the world dedicated to all things feline, with a community of cat lovers that spans the globe.
 Part expo, part symposium, CatCon engages, educates and entertains thousands of fans, featuring the latest in groundbreaking products and ideas for cats and their people.
 Since its inception in 2015, the annual two-day immersive experience has welcomed 78,000 attendees, and has been featured in over 1,000 outlets around the world, including The New York Times, BuzzFeed, Reuters, Vanity Fair, and Glamour.

-Over the past six years, Ticket Out, Inc. (parent company of CatCon and Cat Art Show) has donated over $250,000 to FixNation, Lil BUB’s Big Fund, Kitten Rescue, Milo’s Sanctuary, Odd Cat Sanctuary, RedRover, TinyKittens, North Shore Animal League America, and the Ian Somerhalder Foundation, and has helped almost 700 cats find their forever homes with onsite groups Best Friends, spcaLA, and Pasadena Humane Society & SPCA.
+Over the past seven years, Ticket Out, Inc. (parent company of CatCon and Cat Art Show) has donated over $250,000 to FixNation, Lil BUB’s Big Fund, Kitten Rescue, Milo’s Sanctuary, Odd Cat Sanctuary, RedRover, TinyKittens, North Shore Animal League, and the Ian Somerhalder Foundation, and has helped almost 700 cats find their forever homes with onsite groups Best Friends, spcaLA, and Pasadena Humane Society & SPCA.

-We’re pleased to announce our 2021 charities: Ferndale Cat Shelter, Luxe Paws, Planned PEThood, and Red Rover.
+Our 2021 event happened virtually in April.
+Our 2021 charities are Ferndale Cat Shelter, Lil BUB’s Big FUND, Luxe Paws, Planned PEThood, and Red Rover.

 To spread joy and goodness to cats and the people who love them.